FastComments/fastcomments-react-native/README.md

 `fastcomments-react-native` requires `react-native-webview`.
 As such, you should follow the installation steps for `react-native-webview`.

+### Account Region (ATTENTION: EU Customers)

+If your account is located in the EU, set `region = 'eu'` in the widget configuration.
+Otherwise, you do not have to define `region`.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.